C7197-Recep/social_media_app/README.md

   cd client
   npm start

+Not to Confuse NPM Commands:

+npm run dev is used for development with features like hot module replacement, npm run build is used to create an optimized production build, and npm run start is used to run the Next. js server in production mode after the build process is completed.

 ########### SECTION-1: GIT Basics #############

 Do you need some cheatsheet info for beginning your MERN project?
 Find it below.